lomska/Data-Analysis-SQL/README.md

 I will be adding my SQL data analysis projects to this repository.
-All analysis will be done in <b>PostgreSQL</b>, and will sometimes be accompanied by plots generated in <b>Matplotlib</b>.
+All analysis will be done in <b>PostgreSQL</b> and will, in some cases, be accompanied by plots generated in <b>Matplotlib</b>.
 I create the databases on the Postgres server myself from freely available data sets; each project will contain a folder with all the tables used.

 | Project | Description | Added | Techniques | Notebook |
 | --- | --- | --- | --- | --- |